akumina/AkuminaDev/docs/Modern-SPA.md

 ## SPA Configuration

 Once the pre-requisites are on the site and the SPA has been added from the app catalog, we're ready to start configuring the application.
 Navigate to the akumina.aspx page.
-By default, the SPA will hide certain Sharepoint Modern elements to provide a fuly customizable look and feel, however, we will need to enable a specific element.
+By default, the SPA will hide certain Sharepoint Modern elements to provide a fully customizable look and feel, however, we will need to enable a specific element.
 Click on the Akumina System Tray on the bottom and open the Debug Panel.
 From the Debug Panel, click on the **Modern** tab and enable the **Toggle Command Bar** option.
 Close the Debug Panel and click on the Edit button in the upper Right.
 You'll see the following settings:

 ![](https://akuminadownloads.blob.core.windows.net/wiki/AkuminaDev/modern_spasettings1.PNG)
 ![](https://akuminadownloads.blob.core.windows.net/wiki/AkuminaDev/modern_spasettings2.PNG)